 8:00 to 9:00 AM - Pot luck continental breakfast and open discussion.

-Noon to 12:30 PM - Weekend wrap-up.
-Feedback from participants and questions for session leaders.
-Moderated by Mike Gegenheimer.
+Noon to 12:30 PM - Weekend wrap-up with Augie Monge...
+Feedback from participants and a last chance for questions.

 12:30 PM - Departing words followed by an optional lunch at a local restaurant.

 Location and Facilities

 T he event is being held at Penn Scenic View in southwestern Pennsylvania.
 The facility includes a conference room in Stable Lodge, which has an upstairs bunkhouse room and several dormitory rooms for overnight lodging.
 Penn Scenic provides bed linens, pillows, and bath towels for overnight guests.
 During the registration process, we will do our best to accommodate room preferences, but all guests should expect to share sleeping quarters and bathrooms with other participants.
 On-site camping is available in the lawn area near Stable Lodge.